 - They can’t make an exception for you, just this one time.

-- They don’t set policy.
+- And most importantly, they don’t set policy.
 But, they will be punished for not following it.
 That's true for the person at the register and the store manager.

 What they aren’t, are the creators of policy.
-They are human beings trying to do the best job they can and make a living.
+They are human beings trying to do the best job they can, make a living, and feed their families.

-From my time in, and in close proximity to, retail companies take those complaints seriously.
-If you call the number that’s on your receipt, or the website, or posted in the store; the complaint will be recorded and investigated.
+Companies take those complaints seriously.
+If you call the number that’s on your receipt, the store's website, or posted in the store; the complaint will be recorded and investigated.
 If a policy is dumb, call and tell them.
-Maybe you’re not the only person that had that issue, and enough complaints will force action.
+Maybe you’re not the only person that has had that issue, and enough complaints could force action.

 As a side note, if you have a really great experience with an employee or a store, call that number as well.
 Again, those calls get recorded and acted on.